jonhaddow/website/src/posts/blog-1.md

 ---
-title: "My first blog post"
+title: My first blog post
-abstract: "This is a story all about how..."
+abstract: This is a story all about how...
+featuredImage: ../images/gatsby-astronaut.png
-date: "2019-05-04"
+date: 2019-05-04
 ---

 # My blog Title